2enology/z3nology/README.md

       <img src="https://img.shields.io/github/followers/zeno-degen?color=green&label=GitHub&logo=GitHub&style=for-the-badge"/>
  </a>

-## - WHO AM I?
+# - WHO AM I?
-8 years of expertise in cutting-edge software solutions || Passionate about building responsive, fast, and secure websites Proficient in web3.js, Ethers.js, Solidity, and Rust || Committed to delivering exceptional results with attention to detail
+I am a seasoned web3 full-stack engineer, solidity and solana developer that is diligent in all of my endeavors with a highly analytical and attention to detail way of thinking.
+Knowledgeable in Frontend development and Working in blockchain world since 2019.
+Able to effectively self-manage during independent projects, as well as collaborate in a team setting.

 ## - WHAT DO I DO?
 <span><img src="https://img.shields.io/badge/Solidity-282C34?logo=Solidity&logoColor=ddd" alt="Solidity logo" title="Solidity" height="20" />